emtii/awesome-spryker/README.md

 - [Open Code][18] - Thats why we can evaluate, but not use.

 ## Good Videos, Blogs and Stories
+### Slides
+- [How to implement a truly modular ecommerce platform][38] - On the example of Spryker at code.talks commerce special 2017.
+- [Spryker Hackathon Q1 2016][39] - 48 Slides Bird's eye view.
+- [E-Commerce Frameworks are a real option][40] - Marcel Hild from About You explained advantages of Spryker at code.talks 2015.

 ### Videos
 - [Spryker commerce framework in a nutshell][36] - Fabian explains Spryker at code.talks 2016 commerce special.